Lake Forest Park, Washington: Government

+Lake Forest Park has a mayor–council government with an elected city council composed of seven members.
+The mayor is a separate elected position with four-year terms.
+In 2025, city council position 2 was vacated by the death of the sitting councilmember Lorri Bodi.
+The council decided not to appoint any candidates who had declared their intention to run in the upcoming election.
+Ashton McCartney, the interim replacement did not declare her candidacy, and therefore was not put on the ballot, but ran as a write-in candidate anyway.

 The City of Lake Forest Park uses strategic partnerships with neighboring cities to provide shared services, including recreational opportunities.
 A partnership with City of Shoreline's Recreation Department offers residents discounted access to their programs.

 The Lake Forest Park Municipal Court was established in 1961 and processes approximately 10,000 filings annually.
 The presiding judge is appointed by the mayor and confirmed by the city council for a four-year term.
 The Shoreline/Lake Forest Park Youth Court (SLFPYC) operated under the supervision of the Shoreline District Court and the Lake Forest Park Municipal Court.
 Lake Forest Park operates its own municipal police agency.

 Neighborhoods

 Lake Forest Park Town Center forms the city's commercial core.
 This one complex includes the public library, police department, city hall, and approximately 40 shops, small businesses, and medical/professional offices.
 Third Place Commons is a large public space that occupies much of the central building's upper level.
 In the summer, this same complex hosts a large outdoor farmer's market.
 Until late 2007, the city was also served by a finance unit post office in the same complex, the functions of which have since been moved to nearby Shoreline.
 The Town Center was also home to Shoreline Community College's Lake Forest Park satellite campus but it is now closed.